-Did you know that MAIF customers can join the Roadway Motor Club and recieve roadside assistance 24 hours a day?
+Did you know that MAIF customers can join the Roadway Motor Club and receive roadside assistance 24 hours a day?
 In addition to joining the Roadway Motor Club, we recommend keeping some emergency essentials in your car just in case you find yourself in need of assistance while on the road.
-We’ve put together the following recommendations of things to keep in your car in case of emergency.
+We’ve put together the following recommendations of things to keep in your car in an emergency.
 Learn our recommendations below:

 Accidents can happen while you are on the road.
 Having some first-aid materials on hand is a good idea.
 Whether you will need them while you are on the road or in the case of an emergency at your destination, this will ensure that you are prepared to provide care to yourself or to other people in the event of an accident.
 We recommend the following items to be included in your first-aid kit:

 - Safety pins (for closing bandages)

 - Antibiotic ointment

 This is not a complete list of first-aid essentials, and drivers should evaluate what other materials they know they need to keep on hand for their personal health.
 Many places online sell first-aid kits that are intended for use in your vehicle.

 Car problems can keep you from getting from point A to point B. If you are within miles of your destination, keeping routine car maintenance materials on hand can help you solve a quick problem in a pinch.
 Some important tools to keep on hand in your vehicle include a screwdriver, a wrench, and a utility knife.
 In addition to these basic tools, consider also keeping a tow rope, bungee cords, warning triangles, light sticks, a tire pressure gauge, and jumper cables.
 Whether your battery dies, your tires deflate, or you need to find another car that’s able to yank yours to safety, these car maintenance materials can help you get back on the road faster.